 The big challenge is to know when the fruit are ripe.
 They are

 certainly ripe when they fall from the tree and split.
-Of
+Of course, at

-sheep damage.
-It would be better to pick them at 'just the right stage' so that they
+would be better to pick them at 'just the right stage' so that they

 will ripen properly off the tree.
 Much like an avocado fruit.

 Fruit maturity and ripening

 The fruit are usually well-sized on the tress by mid april.

 June-july-august is lucuma fruit season here.
 Some years fruit starts